Belgian Shepherd Malinois

 Belgian Malinois dog breed Bow Wow Meow Pet Insurance

-Belgian Malinois training and exercise
+Belgian Shepherd Malinois training and exercise

 Athletic, and muscular, Malinois are a very high-energy breed that need a lot of exercise and stimulation.
 Highly intelligent and exceedingly devoted, the Malinois need to be actively engaged with its owner, both mentally and physically.
 Activity, and plenty of it, preferably side by side with their owners, is paramount to the breed’s happiness.
 Daily walks will not satisfy them but they make good companions for families that spend a lot of time jogging, hiking, running, biking, and exploring nature and the outdoors, and are willing to include their dog in all such activities.